samuraitruong/convert-number-dotnet-core/readme.md

-# SIMPLE CURENCY READ SERVICE
+# SIMPLE CURRENCY READ SERVICE

 ## Requirements

-This application to implement a simple currency read service in .NET. which allow client application send a request with a valid decimal number and return a string represent for that number in human reading format
+This application to implement a simple currency read service with .NET. which allow client application send a request with a valid decimal number and return a string representation of that number in the human reading format

 Example :